Pin It

 Cast iron skillet or flat griddle

-Essential for achieving the high-heat smash sear
+Essential for achieving the high-heat smash sear — needs to retain heat through the smash without dropping temperature

-Heavy-duty spatula
+Heavy-duty burger press or metal spatula

 Aluminum foil